ScottGibb/Home-Lab-Containers/PrusaPrint/ReadMe.md

 This is so that the images are actually seeable in the dark.

+##### Potential Issues

+When setting up the telegram plugin, I had issues where i could not have the multicam plugin enabled at the same time.
+This meant that the status plugin command didnt work.

 #### Octolapse

 The scripts within octolapse have to be from the root level and cant use `~`, thus the scripts are as follows: